 Ten Years On: Stalking in Kirklees, Policing and Support for Victims

-SSI researchers are carrying out an action research project which will contribute to improving the policing of stalking and support for survivors/victims, as well as raising awareness of stalking amongst professionals and the general public in Kirklees.
+SSI researchers carried out an action research project between September 2021 and December 2023, this has contributed to changes in the policing of stalking, amplified lived experience voices and raised awareness of stalking amongst professionals in Kirklees.

-Click here to download a copy of the Stalking in Kirklees Project Introductory Flyer
+Click here to download a copy of the Stalking in Kirklees Lived Experience Voices: Key Findings report

 What is Stalking